aleksispi/aleksispi.github.io/_pages/about.md

 Prior to my doctoral studies, I received a bachelor and master degree within engineering mathematics (in Swedish: Civilingenjör i teknisk matematik) from the Faculty of Engineering, Lund University.
 During this time, I spent a summer (2014) as a research intern at [California Institute of Technology](https://www.caltech.edu/) (Pasadena, USA), where I improved an algorithm for clustering, a fundamental problem in machine learning and statistics.
 I also strengthened some theoretical recovery guarantees.
 This work resulted in a [journal publication in JMLR](https://www.jmlr.org/papers/v20/16-128.html).
 My supervisors were [Assoc.
 Prof. Brendan Ames](https://math.ua.edu/people/brendan-ames/) and [Prof. Joel Tropp](https://tropp.caltech.edu/).

-I regularly review top-tier ML/CV conference and journal papers (CVPR 2017 - 2019; ICCV 2019; ECCV 2018; NeurIPS 2017; AAAI 2018, 2021; CoRL 2022 - 2023; IJCV 2019 - 2021).
-I've also served as a reviewer for the ISPRS Journal of Photogrammetry and Remote Sensing (2023).

 I'm an advocate for facing our difficult future (and present, for many), collectively and individually, so that we can try to reduce harm and suffering.
 I intend to write more about this under my [personal page](https://aleksispi.github.io/personal/), but for anyone interested in learning more about what is difficult about our future, I warmly recommend the podcasts [_The Great Simplification_](https://www.thegreatsimplification.com/), [_Breaking Down: Collapse_](https://collapsepod.buzzsprout.com/) and [_Planet: Critical_](https://www.planetcritical.com/podcast).
 Two other short and self-contained podcasts that I also recommend are [_Power: Limits and Prospects for Human Survival_](https://power.postcarbon.org/podcast/) and [_Tipping Point: The True Story of "The Limits to Growth"_](https://tippingpointstory.podigee.io/).

 ## Publications and preprints